rilldata/rill-examples/connector-clickhouse/README.md

-# Analyzing GitHub commits with Rill + Clickhouse
+# Analyzing GitHub commits with Rill and Clickhouse

 To start, clone this repository and navigate to the `connector-clickhouse` directory.